marsbos/flynt.js/README.md

           // Derived state via standard JS getters get double() { return this.count * 2; }
         });
-        return {
+        // Each property is reusable, so you can use the same counter or incrBtn on multiple dom elements! return {
           incrBtn(el) {
             el.onclick = () => state.count++;